Khet (game)

-Khet is a chess-like abstract strategy board game using lasers that was formerly known as Deflexion.
+Khet is a chess-like abstract strategy board game that uses lasers, and was formerly known as Deflexion.
 Players take turns moving Egyptian-themed pieces around the playing field, firing their low-powered laser diode after each move.
 Most of the pieces are mirrored on one or more sides, allowing the players to alter the path of the laser through the playing field.
 When a piece is struck by a laser on a non-mirrored side, it is eliminated from the game.

-Under its original name, the game was a Mensa Select Award winner.
-Its name was changed on September 15, 2006.
-The new game retains the same rules of gameplay, but has a different design, including a new color scheme and a new box design.
-Under the new name, the game was one of five finalists for the 2007 Toy of the Year award.

 History

 Professor Michael Larson and two students, Del Segura and Luke Hooper, designed the game as a class project at Tulane University.
 (Professor Larson is now at the University of Colorado.)
 The game was introduced to the public in the spring of 2005, and was first brought to prominence at the New York Toy Fair of that year.
 The game was first shipped in October 2005.
 The first Deflexion World Championship was held December 10, 2005 under the dome at the Massachusetts Institute of Technology.
 Registration was free, and the participants competed for cash and other prizes.
-The winner was an MIT student.
+Initially the game was branded as Deflexion, but when confronted with a trademark dispute the creators opted to rebrand and develop an Egyptian theme for the game.

-Under the new name, Khet, the first Regional Championship took place in April 2006 at the famous Café du Monde in the New Orleans French Quarter.
+Under the new name, Khet, the first Regional Championship took place in April 2006 at the Café du Monde in the New Orleans French Quarter.
 Twenty-four participants competed for a number of prizes.
 As a special bonus, the Eye of Horus beam splitter was unveiled at the very end, and used by each player in the championship game.
-Khet was also featured on a recent episode of the HGTV show "I Want That: Tech Toys".
+Khet was also featured on an episode of the HGTV show "I Want That: Tech Toys".
 Footage from the New Orleans tournament was included in the broadcast.

-In 2017 a company called "Thinkfun" acquired the license for the now out of print Khet 2.0 and rebranded the game "Laser Chess".
-Now with a new, modernized scifi look, it brings the exact same rules and feel of Khet 2.0 back to the table.
+In 2011 Innovention Toys filed a patent infringement case against MGA, Walmart and Toys "R" Us for producing the game Laser Battle.
+After Innovention won the case MGA and others appealed the decision where they still lost, but managed to drop the nonobviousness verdict.
+In 2017 a company called Thinkfun acquired the license for the now out of print Khet 2.0 and rebranded the game "Laser Chess", which kept the same rules, but introduced a sci-fi design.

+Awards

+Under its original name, Deflexion, the game was a Mensa Select Award winner.
+Under the name Khet, the game was one of five finalists for the 2007 Toy of the Year award.